 The perfect when is always yesterday.
 Just kiding.
 Honestly, it depends.
-Some companies already have a strategic plan in place and so they have to get back and reassess it from time to time; some companies are lagging behind but are coming on board as they see more value to it; small bootstrapped startups can’t afford it; some businesses won’t even need one.
+Some firms already have a strategic plan in place and so they have to get back and reassess it from time to time; some companies are lagging behind but are coming on board as they see more value to it; small bootstrapped startups can’t afford it; some businesses won’t even need one.

-- Your company passed the 5-year threshold.
+- Your firm passed the 5-year inception threshold.

 - You feel you’ve lost focus.

 - The company needs to reassess its values, mission, vision and purpose.

 - Your value proposition isn’t that different and not that compelling as it used to be.